 As an at-fault party is only liable for injuries he caused, it is vital for an injury victim with a pre-existing condition to demonstrate the subsequent accident caused an additional injury and/or made the pre-existing condition worse.
 Importantly, the Thin Skull Doctrine is not a mechanism to shift the burden of proof to the defendant.
 To the contrary, the injured party is still legally responsible to prove his case, including the nature and degree of damages that resulted from the negligent conduct as well as the causal connection between those damages and the negligent conduct of the tortfeasor.

-For practical purposes, the Denver personal injury lawyers at Bowman & Chamberlain, LLC, strongly suggest proper education and experience for all drivers.
+For practical purposes, the Colorado personal injury attorneys at Bowman Law LLC strongly suggest proper education and experience for all drivers.
 Parents should take time to educate and allow for pragmatic experience before allowing their teenage children to borrow a household vehicle.